sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

 Some tickets below that are available for review can be seen building and passing tests at the [[http://sage.math.washington.edu:21100/ticket/?author=rbeezer|Sage PatchBot]].
 Failures can be due to improper listing of necessary prerequisites, or builds not caught up with latest alpha version, so do not necessarily mean a ticket is not ready for review.

+Items in ~+'''RED'''+~ are urgently needed because they are used in textbook additions.

 ||<rowstyle="background-color: #E0E0FF;"> Ticket ||  Description || Status || Acknowledgements ||
 || [[http://trac.sagemath.org/sage_trac/ticket/8071 | 8071]] || trivial matrix kernels over non-fields || 4.4.alpha0 || Martin Albrecht ||
 || [[http://trac.sagemath.org/sage_trac/ticket/10362|10362]] || vector constructor documentation || 4.6.1.alpha3 || Andrey Novoseltsev ||